Corn and Basil Salad

 2. Rub each ear with some of the vegetable oil.

 3. Broil on high, 4-5 inches from the heat, turning once or twice, for 10 minutes.
 The corn will be browned in spots and softened all over.
-Remove and set aside to cool.*
+Remove and cool to handle.*

 4. Combine the basil, olive oil, and salt in a blender or food processor and whiz around until smooth.